 In the absence of testosterone, the genital tubercle forms the female phallus, called the clitoris.
 The clitoris is made up of the glans and the body of the internal organ.
-Unfortunately, the clitoris does not respond with a lover.
-Neither do women respond to erotic stimuli (experience mental arousal) with a lover as men do.
+As a result of women’s sexual psychology, the clitoris does not respond with a lover.
+Women are not aroused by real-life triggers such as body parts as men are.
 Even for a responsive woman, orgasm is an occasional pleasure she enjoys alone by focusing on surreal fantasies.

 A woman’s sex organ (clitoris) is separate from her internal reproductive anatomy (ovaries, uterus and vagina).
 The sole function of the clitoris is to be a sex organ.
 Unlike a man, a woman has separate anatomy for urination (the urethra), reproduction (the vagina) and orgasm (the clitoris).
 These three functions are all combined for a man and provided by the penis.
 A woman’s anatomy is more evolved (because each part of her anatomy has only one function) but a man’s anatomy is more practical and convenient.

 The sex organ (penis or clitoris) is the only erectile organ of the body.
-When a person is aroused (their mind responds positively to eroticism), the brain causes an increase in the rate of blood-flow around the body.
-Our physical arousal, which involves blood flowing into the corpus cavernosa causes swelling to varying degrees, called tumescence, of the sex organ.
+When a person is aroused (their mind responds positively to eroticism), the brain causes an increase in the rate of blood flowing to the genitals.
+Our physical arousal, which involves increased blood-flow in the corpus cavernosa causes swelling to varying degrees, called tumescence, of the sex organ (or phallus).

 The clitoris is largely an internal organ.
 Only the glans (or bud) is visible externally.
 The glans is hidden by the labia majora as well as pubic hair.
 The glans is covered by a clitoral hood formed in part by the fusion of the upper part of the two labia minora.
 The clitoris has corpora cavernosa that are smaller but analogous to those of the penis.
 During arousal, these tissues trap blood.
 After orgasm, the blood is released back into the circulation.

 The clitoris is the homologue of the penis but the two organs develop very differently.
 The body of the clitoris consists of two parallel corpora cavernosa of erectile tissue (that measure up to 5 inches in length), smooth muscle and connective tissue (collagen and elastin) surrounded by a fibrous sheath (tunica albuginea).
 The clitoris becomes tumescent (swollen) but does not become erect (rigid).
 The clitoris does not have the same mechanism that the penis has for causing an erection.
-This much lower level of arsousal explains why most women are unaware of it.
+This much lower level of arousal explains why most women are unaware of it.
 Even for a responsive woman, arousal is predominantly subconscious.
-A responsive woman uses a conscious technique to tap into her arousal by focusing on surreal erotic fantasies and utilise her arousal in order to achieve orgasm.
+A responsive woman uses a conscious technique of focusing intensely on surreal erotic fantasies in order to utilise her arousal as a means of achieving orgasm.

 As a consequence of never being rigid, the clitoris lacks the erotic sensitivity of the penis.
-Stimulation by a lover of the clitoral bud (even over the clitoral hood) causes a woman to feel indifference, discomfort or even pain.
-When a woman casually stimulates over her clitoral glans, she obtains little pleasure because she is not aroused.
+Stimulation of the clitoral bud (even over the clitoral hood) by a lover may cause a woman to feel indifferent, discomfort or even pain.
+When a woman casually stimulates over her clitoral glans, she obtains little pleasure because she is not mentally aroused.
 The clitoris is not an external phallus that can be used to penetrate and impregnate another person.
 Consequently, women do not have a sex drive to engage in intercourse.
 As neither the clitoris nor female orgasm are involved in reproduction, women are not aroused by the kind of real-world erotic stimuli that arouse men.